-- Quality Check, a service of the Joint Commission on Accreditation of Healthcare Organizations.
-You can contact this organization by phone at (630) 792-5000 or online at www.jointcommission.org.
+- Quality Check, a service of The Joint Commission on Accreditation of Healthcare Organizations.
+You can contact this organization by phone at (630) 792-5000 or online at www.qualitycheck.org.

 - Your state's board of medicine.
 Every state in the United States has a state board of medicine that regulates complaints against medical facilities and doctors.
 Although this agency will not reveal the details about any facility or individual, you can find out if there have been complaints filed against a facility or doctor.
 You can find your state board of medicine through the local telephone directory.
 Or go online and search for "Board of Medicine" for your particular state.

-- The Commission on Office Laboratory Accreditation for Immunohematology.
+- COLA.
 This group oversees the accreditation for laboratories and testing centers.
 Information from this agency can be obtained through its website at www.cola.org.

 - The American Osteopathic Association.
 This agency monitors approval of professional services by osteopathic physicians.
 You can find this agency through your local telephone directory.
 Or you can find it online at www.osteopathic.org.

-- Your HMO, PPO, or insurance carrier.
+- Your insurance carrier.
 Many insurance carriers keep quality indicator records for doctors and facilities in your local area.

-It is important to check with your HMO, PPO, or health insurance provider to determine what outpatient services are covered.
+It is important to check with your health insurance provider to determine what outpatient services are covered.
 Your particular health plan coverage may limit your choice of services.

 Choosing a quality outpatient center before you have a medical procedure is the best way to make sure that you'll receive excellent care.
 Friends and family who have used outpatient services may tell you about their personal experiences.
 Often your doctor will know about the quality of outpatient services in your area.
 You may want to start your search by talking with your doctor about your options.
 Next, find out which outpatient services are covered by your insurance company.
 The following questions may help you find the outpatient service center that best fits your needs:

-- Does the facility accept your health insurance, HMO, or PPO coverage?
+- Does the facility accept your health insurance?
 Does your insurance cover any or all of the costs?

 - Is the outpatient service center conveniently located or within a reasonable distance of your home or work?